-6.63 New development should facilitate the full and successful integration of the growth areas to its south and east with the expanding city core to its west.
-This will support and encourage the city centre's expansion and has a pivotal role to play in encouraging the city's future growth and the introduction of the HS2 rail connection.
+- New development should facilitate the full and successful integration of the growth areas to its south and east with the expanding city core to its west.
+This will support and encourage the city centre's expansion and has a pivotal role to play in encouraging the city's future growth and the introduction of the HS2 rail connection. - 6.62 New coherent regeneration will improve and correct the disconnection and isolation of the area (and outer fringes) from the urban core created by the physical barrier of the train station and the current lack of safe, well-lit pedestrian routes.
+Improvements are required to increase the permeability and pedestrian accessibility and especially through and under Piccadilly Station.

-- 6.64 New coherent regeneration will improve and correct the disconnection and isolation of the area (and outer fringes) from the urban core created by the physical barrier of the train station and the current lack of safe, well-lit pedestrian routes.
-Improvements are required to increase the permeability and pedestrian accessibility and especially through and under Piccadilly Station. - 6.65 The Masterplan will facilitate the delivery of the main boulevard, identified as the primary pedestrian route for the HS2 SRF.
+- 6.63 The SRF will facilitate the delivery of the main boulevard, identified as the primary pedestrian route for the HS2 SRF.
 The success of the boulevard is predicated on pedestrian accessibility to and from this spine route.
-In this respect, the Masterplan will provide a series of accessible connections serving as conduits from Mayfield, Piccadilly to the regenerated eastern part of the City. - 6.66 The pedestrian green boulevard adjacent to the tramline is also identified as a key route, connecting New Islington, Holt Town and other important regeneration proposals to the north and east, down to Piccadilly Station.
-This boulevard runs along the boundary of the SRF update area and so it will be essential to deliver ground floor activity and a high quality boundary treatment to ensure it is a safe, accessible and activated route.
-In this respect, Blocks A and B, which are intended to be delivered as the first Phase, will provide two principal entrances from either direction allowing access from the key route through the first Phase of development into the heart of the Masterplan area. - 6.67 The Masterplan also includes a new route aligned with Heyrod Street, which has been retained in the configuration of the HS2 SRF.
-This is a central axis within the Masterplan and will thus serve to bring activity and vitality into the heart of the new neighbourhood.
-The Avenue (referenced above at paragraphs 6.25 and 6.26 will cross-cut this route

-- as a major thoroughfare that provides a legible, clear connection through the area. - 6.68 The other secondary and tertiary connections (refer to paragraph 6.30) proposed throughout the Masterplan Area, will serve as local connections.
+In this respect, the SRF will provide a series of accessible connections serving as conduits from Mayfield, Piccadilly to the regenerated eastern part of the City. - The green pedestrian and cycle connection adjacent to the tramline is also identified as a key route, connecting New Islington, Holt Town and other important regeneration proposals to the north and east, down to Piccadilly Station.
+This green route runs along the boundary of the SRF update area and so it will be essential to deliver ground floor activity and a high quality boundary treatment to ensure it is a safe, accessible and activated route. - 6.65 The SRF also includes a new route aligned with Heyrod Street, which has been retained in the configuration of the HS2 SRF.
+This is a central axis within the SRF and will thus serve to bring activity and vitality into the heart of the new neighbourhood.
+The east west Avenue will cross-cut this route as a major thoroughfare that provides a legible, clear connection through the area. - 6.66 The other secondary and tertiary connections proposed throughout the SRF Area, will serve as local connections.
 These will facilitate permeability, particularly providing safe and accessible access for residents and servicing.